kammieHui/Bike-Sharing-in-San-Francisco/README.md

 - <b>Line Charts with Slicer</b> - Hourly bikes availability across different stations and days of the week

 ## 💡 Key Insights
-- Some of the Station are significantly under use
+- Some of the Station are significantly underused compared to others.
-- Most Popular Ride duration is around 5 - 20 mins
+- Most Popular Ride duration is around 5 - 20 mins.
-- Users in Annaul / 30 day subscription are main users, which is 7 - 8 times more than 24 - 36 hours users
+- Annual/30-day subscribers account for the majority of rides — 7 to 8 times more than 24–72 hour users.
-- Half of the bikes are significantly under utilize than another half number of bikes.
-Further investigation may need to decide how to have a longer lifespan for share bikes
+- Around half of the bikes are heavily underutilized compared to the other half.
+Further investigation may help optimize bike distribution and increase lifespan.
-- The availabily of bikes peak hour varies across different stations.
-Althogh this cannot come into a conclusion, it is worthwhile to observe the pattern use on each station for strategic planning
+- Peak bike availability hours vary across stations.
+While no clear pattern is concluded, observing station-level trends may support more strategic resource planning.

 ## 📎 Files Included
 - `queries.sql`: SQL scripts used in BigQuery